Introduction to Technical SEO

 PageSpeed Insights: Google’s dedicated performance analysis engine that breaks down real-world loading characteristics.
 It measures your site against established Core Web Vitals targets using real user metrics over a rolling period.
 Crucially, it moves beyond diagnostic numbers to supply actual code fixes, telling you exactly which third-party scripts to defer, which image assets to compress, and which layouts cause jarring visual shifts.

-15. Common Mistakes to Dodge
+Common Technical SEO Mistakes to Avoid

 -